Set emission limits and sell the unused allowances - this is how the EU ETS works

 The EU ETS is based on the so-called "Cap & Trade" principle

 The EU sets an upper limit (cap) up to which CO2 may be emitted.
 For every tonne of CO2 that a company emits, it must be able to show an emission allowance, a so-calledEUA (European Union Allowance).
-An EUA entitles the company to emit one tonne of CO2 into the atmosphere.
+One EUA entitles a company to emit one tonne of CO2 into the atmosphere.

-The amount of EUAs issued by the EU depends on the amount of the cap.
-This means that the emission target is determined from the outset by the amount of EUAs issued.
-The lower the cap, i.e. the fewer EUAs in circulation, the higher the value attributed to an EUA and the incentive to invest in climate-friendly, i.e. low carbon emission technology.
+The amount of EUAs issued by the EU depends on the level of the cap.
+Thus, the emission target is determined from the outset by the quantity issued.
+The lower the cap, i.e. the fewer EUAs in circulation, the higher the value attached to an EUA and the incentive to invest in climate-friendly, i.e. low-CO2 technology.

-EUAs are tradable, i.e. the price of allowances is determined by the interaction between supply and demand.
-For companies with low CO2 avoidance costs, it may be advisable to sell surplus EUAs on the market.
-However, companies whose costs for avoiding a tonne of CO2 exceed the price of an EUA can buy additional allowances on the market.
-In this way, CO2 is saved exactly where it is possible at the lowest cost from an economic point of view.
+EUAs are tradable, i.e. the price of the certificates is determined by the interplay of supply and demand.
+For companies with low CO2 avoidance costs, it may be a good idea to sell surplus EUAs on the market.
+On the other hand, companies whose costs for avoiding one tonne of CO2 exceed the price of an EUA can buy additional allowances on the market.
+In this way, CO2 is saved exactly where it is possible from an economic point of view at the lowest cost.